Body Piercing Problems (cont.)

 - Elevate the piercing area, if possible, to help reduce swelling.

 - If you have a mouth or tongue piercing, use an antibacterial mouthwash, such as Listerine or Scope, 3 or 4 times a day to help the healing process.
 Avoid smoking, and don't drink alcohol or eat spicy foods until the piercing site is fully healed.

-- Clean your jewelry with alcohol or hot, soapy water.
+- Clean your jewelry with hot, soapy water.

 - Use of an antibiotic ointment has not been shown to affect healing.
 If you choose to use an antibiotic ointment, such as polymyxin B sulfate (for example, Polysporin) or bacitracin, apply the ointment lightly to the wound.
 If a skin rash or itching develops, stop using the ointment.
 The rash may be caused by an allergic reaction.